unix1984/btrfsback-lite/README.md

 Services include:

-One-time implementation & consultation: Custom deployment and integration tailored to your infrastructure, billed at an hourly rate.
+- One-time implementation & consultation - Custom deployment and integration tailored to your infrastructure, billed at an hourly rate.

-Maintenance & monitoring: Ongoing management, regular health checks, and priority support for a flat monthly fee.
+- Maintenance & monitoring - Ongoing management, regular health checks, and priority support for a flat monthly fee.

 For business inquiries and quotes, please contact:
 ```